 Frequently asked questions assistance: FAQ accessibility and facilities

-Schiphol is designed to make things as easy as possible for passengers with reduced mobility or a disability.
+Schiphol is designed to make things as easy as possible for persons with reduced mobility or a disability.
 Here you will find answers to frequently asked questions.

 I am blind/visually impaired.
 How can I find my way around Schiphol?